tetyanaleleka/module11-challenge/README.md

   ```

   ## Usage
-  The README file Generator App shows: the name of the project, description, the type of license and its installation.
+  The README file Generator App shows: the name of the project, description, the type of license, its installation and contribution, and video tutorial for usage.

   ## License